area9innovation/flow9/doc/faq.markdown

 binarytree, set, easygraph, datastream, dlist, list, inttree, inttrie, trie, iterator, ntree, quadtree, sentence_matching, ds/limitedheap.

-Using `Set` is much superior to calling `uniq`, which frankly has terrible performance on long arrays.
+Using `Set` is superior to calling `uniq`, which frankly has terrible performance on long arrays.

 #### Should I avoid using refs?